 A maximum of three (3) days of paid leave may be used by an employee in the event of a death in his/her immediate family or the immediate family of his/her spouse.
-"Immediate family" shall be as defined in the Personnel Rules and Regulations regarding the use of sick leave under the M.O.U.
+"Immediate family" (grandparent, father, mother, brother, sister, wife, husband, or child of employee or spouse) shall be as defined in the Personnel Rules and Regulations regarding the use of sick leave under the M.O.U.
 This leave may be used in conjunction with the use of sick leave, but the term of absence for any one illness/death shall not exceed five (5) working days.
 Paid leave under this section shall not accumulate and shall not be carried over into a subsequent calendar year.